Massalia: History

-The colony remained a faithful ally of Rome during all of the Punic Wars (264–146 BC).
-The retreat of Carthage from the Iberian coast after its defeat in the Second Punic War (218–201) gave Massalia the dominancy over the Gulf of Lion, and the fall of Carthage in 146 probably led to the intensification of trade between the Greek colony and the Celtiberians.
-Archaeological evidence, in the form of amphora fragments, indicate that the Greeks were producing wine in the region (Provence) soon after they settled.
+The colony remained a faithful ally of Rome during all of the Punic Wars (264–146 BC), while still maintaining a strong independent navy and a stable oligarchic government.
+The retreat of Carthage from the Iberian coast after its defeat in the Second Punic War (218–201) gave Massalia the dominancy over the Gulf of Lion, and the fall of Carthage in 146 BC probably led to the intensification of trade between the Greek colony and the Celtiberians.
+Archaeological evidence, in the form of amphora fragments, indicates that the Greeks were producing wine in the region (Provence) soon after they settled.
 By the time the Romans reached the area in 125 BC, the wine produced there had a reputation across the Mediterranean for high quality.

 Massalia initially chose neutrality during the Civil War between Caesar and the Senate, but sided with Caesar's opponents after the arrival of Lucius Domitius Ahenobarbus.
 The city was besieged in 49 BC and eventually had to surrender to Caesar's army.
 Massalia lost most of its inland territory in the aftermath of this defeat.

 During the Roman and Late Antique periods, the city, then known as Massilia in Latin, remained a major center of maritime trade.
-It became a civitas within the Roman Empire at the latest ca. 300 AD.
+It became a civitas within the Roman Empire at the latest c.
+300 AD.